typst/packages/packages/preview/physica/0.9.1/physica.typ

   let dsym = kwargs.at("d", default: $upright(d)$)
   let compact = kwargs.at("compact", default: false)
-  // Why a very thin space is the default joiner: see TeXBook Chapter 18 p.168.
+  // Why a very thin space is the default joiner: see TeXBook, Chapter 18.
-  // math.thin is 1/6 em, and I decide this very thin space shall be slightly
+  // math.thin (1/6 em, thinspace in typography) is used to separate the
-  // more than half of that.
+  // differential with the preceding function, so to keep visual cohesion, the
-  let prod = kwargs.at("p", default: if compact { none } else { h(0.09em) })
+  // width of this joiner inside the differential shall be smaller. let prod = kwargs.at("p", default: if compact { none } else { h(0.09em) })

   let difference = var_num - orders.len()